facebook/react-native-website/website/versioned_docs/version-0.63/native-modules-android.md

   }
 ```

-You have now successfully registered your NativeModule for Android!
+You have now successfully registered your native module for Android!

 ### Test What You Have Built

 At this point, you have set up the basic scaffolding for your native module in Android.
 Test that out by accessing the native module and invoking it’s exported method in JavaScript.

 Find a place in your application where you would like to add a call to the native module’s `createCalendarEvent` method.
-In the following example we created a component, `NewModuleButton`, and will invoke the native module inside the `onPress` function.
+In the following example we created a component, NewModuleButton, and will invoke the native module inside the onPress function.

 ```jsx
 import React from 'react';